DostojnyKocur/Environmentalist/README.md

 `configPath` is a path to a configuration file.
 The configuration file describes how to fill templates with values.
 `secureVaultPath` is a path to a KeePass database file.
 `secureVaultPass` is password to a KeePass database file.

+The tool supports reading environment variables. `[EnvVar](SecureVaultPass)` means that during parsing configuration value of environment variable `SecureVaultPass` will be used in this place.

 #### template